 The years in Redbergslids IK formed me to a professional handball player, not only in the aspect of the performance on the field, but I also learned what was expected from me off the pitch.
 Ola Lie und Reine Pedersen, who at that time coached our team, raised me.

-The season of 1996/97 where a really important one for me.
+The season of 1996/97 was a really important one for me.
 We, as a team, had a fantastic attitude and flow in our way of playing handball.
 Winning the swedish championship was the crowning.

 The World Championship in Egypt 1999 was an extraordinary experience.
 We had, the year before, won the European Championship in Italy, and a great self-confidence reigned in the team – nothing was impossible.

 The team were full of "Winner-Skulls", all of us were striving in the same direction, noone would under any circumstances give up.
 That was our strength.
 In the WC-final we met Russia, we had to fight until the last second and finally won with 25-24.
 It was amazing.

 When the manager, Pep Blanchard, of the spanish club BM Granollers called me to offer a contract, I felt really proud.
 This was what I had always dreamed of – to move abroad and play handball professionally.

 We, me and Maria, left Gothenburg for Spain.
 I had a three year contract, but despite the wonderful time we had living just outside of Barcelona, an irresistible german club offer pulled us away from Spain.